ctrf-io/microsoft-teams-test-reporter/README.md

 > Send Microsoft Teams message with test result from popular testing frameworks

+A Microsoft Teams test reporting tool that supports all major testing frameworks.
+Generate, publish and alert your team with detailed test results, including summaries, in-depth reports, flaky test detection and AI analyses directly to your chosen Teams channel.

 ![Example view](assets/results.png)

 ## **⭐⭐ If you find this project useful, consider giving it a GitHub star ⭐⭐**